bediger4000/alien_words/README.md

 This would allow an interviewer to see how a candidate refactors, if the corner cases trigger bugs or break the algorithm.

-My code clocks in at just less than 200 lines, which is large for a whiteboard interview.
-I think any algorithm solving this problem would be hard to contain in a candidate's head, so refactoring and changing and evolving the code would be necessary, and that's difficult on a whiteboard.
+I think any algorithm solving this problem would be hard to contain in a candidate's head, requiring refactoring and changing code and data structures.
+That's difficult on a whiteboard after even a small number of lines of code.
+My code clocks in at just less than 200 lines, which is certainly too big for a whiteboard.